Digital movie camera

-Since the 2010s, digital movie cameras have become the dominant type of camera in the motion picture industry.
+Since the 2000s, digital movie cameras have become the dominant type of camera in the motion picture industry, replacing movie cameras that shoot on film.

 Types

 Professional cameras

-There are a number of video cameras on the market designed specifically for high-end digital cinematography use.
-These cameras typically offer relatively large sensors, selectable frame rates, recording options with low compression ratios or in some cases with no compression, and the ability to use high-quality optics.
-Some of the cameras are expensive and some are only available to rent.
+There are a number of movie cameras on the market designed specifically for high-end digital cinematography use.
+These cameras typically offer relatively large sensors, selectable frame rates, recording options with low compression ratios or, in some cases, no compression, and the ability to use high-quality optics.
+Some of the cameras are expensive, and some are only available to rent.

 Some of the most used professional digital movie cameras include: